8 Overlapping indices

 nap(data, dvar, pvar, decreasing = FALSE, phases = c(1, 2))

 The nap function calculates the nonoverlap of all pairs (Richard I. Parker & Vannest, 2009).
 NAP summarizes the overlap between all pairs of phase A and phase B data points.
-If an increase of phase B scores is expected, a non-overlapping pair has a higher phase B data point.
-The NAP equals number of pairs showing no overlap / number of pairs.
-Because NAP can only take values between 50 and 100 percent, a rescaled and therefore more intuitive NAP (0-100%) is also displayed.
-NAP is equivalent to the the U-test and Wilcox rank sum test.
-Thus, a Wilcox test is conducted and reported for each case.
+Therefore, every single measurement of phase A is compared to all measurements in phase B, resuting in \(n_{Phase A} \times n_{Phase B}\) pairs.
+If an increase in phase B values is expected, a non-overlapping pair will have a higher phase B data point.
+The NAP is equal to the number of pairs showing no overlap / number of pairs.
+Since NAP has values between 0 and 100% where 50% is no effect, a rescaled NAP (ranging between -100 and 100%, where 0% is no effect) has been proposed.
+NAP is equivalent to the U-test and the Wilcoxon rank sum test.
+Therefore, a Wilcoxon signed rank sum test is conducted and reported for each case.
+Additionally, effect sizes d and R-squared are reported according to Parker and colleagues.

 nap(exampleAB)